1. What are the security rules for taking liquids on flights?

 26. When will I get my documents back?

-A: For China group tours, we have ALL guaranteed departures with a minimum of 2 persons on selected tours marked with a symbol ‘Minimum 2 persons’.
-Programs without the symbol will have a selection of specific dates that are also guaranteed for 2 persons – these are marked with an underline.Group tours in our Vietnam, Cambodia , Laos and Myanmar program are ‘guaranteed departures’ with a minimum of 6 persons.
-Please check our website for tours that are guaranteed to depart or call your travel agent or our friendly reservation team at Helen Wong’s Tours.
+A: We guarantee departures with a minimum of 2 persons on selected tours marked with a symbol ‘Minimum 2 persons’.
+Look for the symbol on our website or call your travel agent or our friendly reservations team at Helen Wong’s Tours.

-A: Generally travel documents are returned to passengers between 10-14 days prior to departure.
+A: Generally travel documents are returned to you between 10-14 days prior to departure.